 - Target and Source shopping carts use the same hashing algorithm

-- Target and Source shopping carts both use / both don’t use salt*
+- Target and Source shopping carts both use or both don’t use salt*

-When both of these conditions are followed, passwords can be smoothly and correctly migrated from a current shopping cart to a desirable one, and Cart2Cart offers such a possibility.
+When both of these conditions are fulfilled, passwords can be migrated from the current shopping cart to a desirable one smoothly and correctly.
 Although, each case still requires individual investigation, as problems with password transfer might occur even because of extensions that in some way affect the database.

 Code Manipulation Pitfalls

-Another thing worth to mention is the fact that some of the dishonest market players claim to offer safe customer password migration possibility within a great amount or even all the existing e-solutions.
+Another thing worth mentioning is the fact that some of the dishonest market players claim to offer safe customer password migration possibility within a great amount or even all the existing eCommerce solutions.
 Whenever you hear such a statement, be aware that most probably it is nothing more but cheating.

-Considering the fact that password transfer between shopping carts with different hashing mechanisms can’t be performed, the only way to do it is to change encrypting algorithm on one of the platforms.
-Supposing it is possible, the modification of a cart’s source code might cause irrevocable and dramatic harm to your online retailer.
-Customer password database vulnerability, extension installation issues and upgrade inability are objectionable yet possible consequences inflicted by unwary store manipulations.
+Considering the fact that password transfer between shopping carts with different hashing mechanisms can't be performed, the only way to do it is to change the encrypting algorithm on one of the platforms.
+Supposing it is possible, the modification of a cart's source code might cause irrevocable and dramatic harm to your online store.
+Customer password database vulnerability, extension installation issues, and upgrade inability are objectionable yet possible consequences inflicted by unwary store manipulations.

-Answering the headline, password migration is a reality distorted with a bunch of myths.
-We hope that this material was useful and helped you to paint a clear picture of what stands behind the password migration limitations.
-If a Target or Source shopping cart is absent in the list of supported ones, there is always a plan B - just ask the customers to recover their passwords after the switch.
-And remember: safety first!
+To sum it up, password migration is a reality distorted with a bunch of myths.
+So, if you've decided to make your customers' life more comfortable, choose the Migrate customers' passwords free option in the Migration Wizard.
+We hope that this material was useful and helped you to understand what stands behind the password migration limitations.
+If a Target or Source shopping cart is absent in the list of platforms for which the password migration is supported, there is always a plan B - simply ask your customers to recover their passwords after the switch.
+And remember - safety first!